 - Summer: February 15

-This fully online M.Ed. program requires a minimum of 36 credit hours, consisting of 12, 3 semester hour courses.
+This fully online Master of Education in Workforce Education program requires a minimum of 36 credit hours, consisting of 12, 3 semester-hour courses.
 Two courses are recommended each academic term (including summers).
 Students are assigned an academic advisor who will advise them by telephone and/or e-mail.

 Course Sequence (potential course options)